50 Questions You Must Ask to Evaluate the Quality of Your Website

 There shouldn’t be multiple H1 tags on the page.

+H1s might not be a significant issue for Google anymore but are still a problem for screen readers, and best practices is that there should only be one.

-The H1 tag is the focus of the page’s topic, and thus it should only occur on the page once.
+The H1 tag states the focus of the page, and thus should only occur once on the page.

-If you include more than one H1 tag on the page, it will cause the dilution of the focus of the page.
+If you include more than one H1 tag on the page, it dilutes the focus of the page.

+The H1 is a page’s thesis statement; keeping it straightforward is essential.

 2. Is the Website Easily Crawlable?